isomerpages/govtech-stp/_travellers-from-china/00c-rgl-faq.md

 Otherwise, the traveller may be refused boarding.

+### **Testing Arrangements Upon Arrival in Singapore**

+#### 21. What COVID-19 tests will I be subject to upon arrival in Singapore?
+Where will the COVID-19 PCR test be administered?
+What are the payment modes accepted for the COVID-19 PCR test?

+Fast lane travellers coming in on the fast lane will be directed to take a COVID-19 PCR test upon arrival at Changi Airport or Seletar Airport in Singapore.
+To qualify for exemption from the Stay-Home-Notice (SHN) requirement, the Traveller must take the COVID-19 PCR test at the assigned swabbing station within the airport.
+Please approach the airport ground staff upon arrival for assistance.

+Travellers are encouraged to pre-register and pre-pay for the COVID-19 PCR test prior to your entry into Singapore.
+Pre-registration and pre-payment can be made on the online portal at <https://safetravel.changiairport.com>.
+Travellers should expect to pay around S$300 (inclusive of GST) for the test upon arrival at the airport.

+#### 22. What if I test positive for COVID-19 in Singapore?

+Travellers who test positive for COVID-19 will be given medical treatment accordingly.
+Travellers will be responsible for charges for COVID-19 treatment if symptoms develop within 14 days of his/her arrival in Singapore.
+Singapore Citizens and Permanent Residents who travelled on permitted travel arrangements may access Government subsidies and MediShield Life/Integrated Shield Plan to help pay for their bills.
+Long-Term Pass holders who travelled on permitted travel arrangements may tap on their usual financing arrangements, such as foreign worker insurance.
+Travellers should furnish the relevant supporting documents to indicate their status as a fast lane traveller.

+Note that all Short-Term Pass holders will be accorded the necessary medical treatment at his/her cost.

 ### **Health Measures in Singapore**

-#### 24. What health measures will I will be subjected to upon arrival in Singapore?
+#### 23. What health measures will I will be subjected to upon arrival in Singapore?

-Fast lane travellers from China must take a PCR test after arrival in Singapore, and remain isolated in a declared self-sourced accommodation (non-residential address only) for one to two days until their test results are released.
+Fast lane travellers from China must take a PCR test after arrival in Singapore, and remain isolated in a declared self-sourced accommodation (non-residential address only) until their test results are released (typically within 48 hours).
 Transportation from the airport to the declared accommodation will have to be provided by the host company or government agency subject to prevailing health measures<sup>3</sup>.
 Travellers will bear the costs of the post-arrival PCR test in Singapore and stay in the declared accommodation.

 If the result indicates that the traveller has tested negative for COVID-19, the host company or government agency will ensure that the traveller is transported directly from the declared accommodation to the workplace and back according to the submitted controlled itinerary for the first 14 days of the traveller’s stay in Singapore.
 The traveller may not use public transportation for this purpose, with the exception of private hire cars/taxis or cohorted company transport<sup>4</sup>.

-Travellers to Singapore must use the TraceTogether app and SafeEntry, take their temperature twice daily, report their health status to the host company or government agency, and adhere to prevailing public health requirements for the duration of their stay in Singapore.
+Travellers to Singapore must use the TraceTogether app and SafeEntry<sup>5</sup>, take their temperature twice daily, report their health status to the host company or government agency, and adhere to prevailing public health requirements for the duration of their stay in Singapore.

-#### 25. Upon arrival in Singapore, where will the COVID-19 PCR test be administered?
-What are the payment modes accepted for the COVID-19 PCR test?

-The COVID-19 PCR test will be administered at the airport.
-Travellers coming in on the fast lane will be directed to take the test at the airport.
-To qualify for exemption from the Stay-Home-Notice (SHN) requirement, the Traveller must take the COVID-19 PCR test at the assigned swabbing station within the airport.
-Please approach the airport ground staff upon arrival for assistance.

-Travellers are encouraged to register and pre-pay for the COVID-19 PCR test prior to entry into Singapore to minimise waiting times.
-Registration and payment may be made at <https://safetravel.changiairport.com>.
-Payment may also be made in person at the airport.

-#### 26. What is the TraceTogether app?
+#### 24. What is the TraceTogether app?
 Does the Singapore Government track my movements via the app?

 The TraceTogether app supports nationwide efforts to combat COVID-19 by enabling community-driven contact tracing.
 It facilitates the contact tracing process by exchanging Bluetooth signals with nearby phones running the same app.
 The proximity data collected allows the identification of people who were in close contact with an infected person more efficiently.
 The proximity data collected is stored locally in the user’s phone, and is only shared with the Singapore Ministry of Health if the user tests positive for COVID-19.
 The TraceTogether app does not collect or track location data.